JinalDarji028/Research-Task-08-Experimental-Design-and-Data-Collection-Progress/README.md

-### Experimental Design and Data Collection Progress
+# **Experimental Design and Data Collection Progress**

-This project, **Task_08_Bias_Detection**, is focused on finding out whether large language models (LLMs) like GPT-4, Claude, or Gemini show bias when they describe the same data using slightly different prompts.
-The goal is to see if the way a question is asked changes the model’s answers or tone.
+This project, **Task_08_Bias_Detection**, aims to find out whether large language models (LLMs) like GPT-4, Claude, or Gemini show bias when describing the same data through differently worded prompts.
+The main goal is to see if changing the framing or tone of a question influences how the model interprets or presents information.

 ---

-#### **1. Experimental Design**
+## **1️⃣ Experimental Design**

-I created a small, **synthetic dataset** of four players with anonymized statistics such as goals, assists, turnovers, and year level.
-There is no personal or real data used.
+A **synthetic dataset** of four anonymized players was created.
+It includes basic statistics such as goals, assists, turnovers, and year level — ensuring no personal or sensitive data is used.
-- Player A has the highest goals.
-- Player C has the fewest turnovers.
+- **Player A** → Highest goals
+- **Player C** → Fewest turnovers

-These facts act as the **ground truth** to check if model responses stay accurate.
+These act as **ground truth facts** to check whether model responses stay accurate and objective.

-To test for bias, I wrote **six different prompt versions** that describe the same dataset but use slightly different wording:
+To test for potential bias, six different prompt variations were developed using the same dataset but with slight wording changes:

-1. Neutral
+1. **Neutral framing**
-2. Demographic (mentions year level)
+2. **Demographic framing** (mentions year level)
-3. Negative framing (“needs correction”)
+3. **Negative framing** (“needs correction”)
-4. Positive framing (“shows potential”)
+4. **Positive framing** (“shows potential”)
-5. Opportunities (“What opportunities exist…”)
+5. **Opportunities framing** (“What opportunities exist…”)
-6. What-went-wrong (“What went wrong this season…”)
+6. **What-went-wrong framing** (“What went wrong this season…”)

-Each prompt will be given to different models under the same conditions to see if framing or word choice affects how the model responds or which player it recommends.
+Each version asks the model to evaluate the same data but from a different perspective.
+This helps identify **framing bias**, **demographic bias**, and **confirmation bias**.

 ---

-#### **2. Models and Controls**
+## **2️⃣ Models and Controls**

-The experiment uses multiple models — **GPT-4**, **Claude**, and **Gemini** — all tested with the same:
-- Temperature (0.2)
-- Prompt content
-- Dataset block
+To maintain consistency, all models are tested under the same setup:
+- **Models used:** GPT-4, Claude, and Gemini
+- **Temperature:** 0.2 (kept constant for fairness)
+- **Dataset block:** Same for every prompt
-- Number of samples (3 responses per prompt per model)
+- **Samples per model:** 3 responses per condition

-All model version numbers and timestamps are recorded to make the results reproducible and transparent.
+- **Recorded fields:** Timestamp, model name, model version, and parameters

+This ensures the experiment remains **controlled and reproducible**, allowing fair comparison between responses.

 ---

-#### **3. Data Collection Progress**
+## **3️⃣ Data Collection Progress**

-I have finished setting up all the files and scripts needed for data collection:
+All experimental files, datasets, and scripts have been successfully built and verified.

-- **Prompt templates** are stored in `prompts/prompt_templates.json`.
+- **Prompt Templates:** Stored in `prompts/prompt_templates.json`
-- **Data collection script (`run_experiment.py`)** lets me paste model outputs and automatically saves them into `results/responses.jsonl`.
+- **Data Collection Script:** `scripts/run_experiment.py` — lets me enter or paste model responses and saves them into `results/responses.jsonl` automatically
-- **Validation script (`validate_claims.py`)** checks whether each response matches the ground truth.
+- **Validation Script:** `analysis/validate_claims.py` — checks model answers against the ground truth (e.g., verifying if “most goals” refers to Player A)
-- **Analysis script (`analyze_bias.py`)** measures player choices and overall sentiment trends.
+- **Analysis Script:** `analysis/analyze_bias.py` — summarizes player choices and calculates average sentiment to detect tone bias

-Initial trial runs have been completed to make sure everything works correctly — responses are saving in the right format, and the validation checks are running properly.
-Full-scale data collection for all three models will take place next.
+Initial **trial runs** have been completed to make sure the setup works properly.
+All responses are being saved correctly, validation checks are accurate, and analysis scripts run as expected.
+Full-scale data collection across all three models (GPT-4, Claude, Gemini) will be conducted next.

 ---

-#### **4. Next Steps**
+## **4️⃣ Next Steps**

-- Gather all model responses for each prompt condition.
+- Collect complete sets of responses for all six prompt conditions.
-- Run the analysis to see if prompt framing changes the model’s choice or tone.
+- Run statistical and sentiment-based analysis to detect bias trends.
+- Compare results across models and prompt types.
-- Prepare final results and discussion for the **November 15 final report**.
+- Compile findings, conclusions, and mitigation strategies for the **final report due November 15**.

 ---

+## **✅ Summary**

-In short, the experimental design is complete, the scripts are fully tested, and the data collection pipeline is ready.
-The next phase is running all model prompts and analyzing the results for bias.
+The **experimental design** is fully complete, the **data collection system** is tested and functional, and the project is now ready for the final phase — collecting full model outputs and analyzing them for bias patterns.